eternauta1337/aave-credit-delegation/README.md

 Copy `.env.sample` to `.env` and specify your Infura private key, or Ethereum mainnet provider url.
 This will be used for forking mainnet and running simulations/checks against the fork.

-To validate a pair, use `test/CreditDelegation.test.js` to enter the desired collateral/loan pair, amounts, and interest model type, and then run the tests.
+To validate a pair, edit `test/CreditDelegation.test.js` to enter the desired collateral/loan pair, amounts, and interest model type, and then run the tests.

 This will start a local fork of mainnet and simulate the credit delegation process with the specified parameters.